Steps to prepare a DA

 A section 4.55 or 4.56 application needs to include:

-Plans must be drawn to scale, normally at 1:100, minimum A3 size and suitably numbered and dated (refer to the NSW Planning Portal for full specifications).
-Some applications may require an updated BASIX certificate or bush fire risk assessment report/certification - check with your building designer.
+Plans must be in accordance with our DA Guide(PDF, 6MB).
+Some applications may require an updated BASIX certificate or bush fire assessment report/certification - check with your building designer.

 Cost of works estimations